deckgo/deckdeckgo/docs/docs/edit/app-edit-default/app-edit-default.md

 # HTML

-To edit your [DeckDeckGo] presentation your could either use **HTML** or **Markdown**.
+To edit your [DeckDeckGo] presentation you could either use **HTML** or **Markdown**.

 The default language is **HTML**.
-It's also the recommended language as it will offers you more flexibility specially regarding styling.
+It's also the recommended language as it offers you more flexibility specially in terms of styling.

-If you use the starter kit and use HTML as language for the edition, you could begin to edit the `index.html` of your project as displayed in the chapter [Concept](/slides/concept).
+If you have chosen to edit your presentation using HTML, begin by editing the `index.html` of your project as suggested in the chapter [Concept](/slides/concept).

-If you wish to edit your talk using **Markdown** have a look to [the next chapter](/edit/markdown).
+Whereas if you prefer to edit your talk using **Markdown**, have a look at [the next chapter](/edit/markdown).

 [DeckDeckGo]: https://deckdeckgo.com